Leadership Committee

 Email

-Mahboubeh is HM|HC Co-lead.
+Mahboubeh became an HM|HC Co-lead in 2021.
 She is passionate about bringing dialogue and inquiry to campuses, schools, communities, and other settings to support (mental) health and healthier relationships with substances.
 [CMHA BC

 Bakht Anwar